-- o The maximum temperature measured in the EHTP during use in the EHTS Holder is 320°C. This is well below the temperatures required for combustion of the tobacco material to occur (known to exceed about 400°C).
+- o The maximum temperature measured in the tobacco material of the EHTP during use in the EHTS Holder is 320°C. This is well below the temperatures required for combustion of the tobacco material to occur.

-- o As the EHTP is heated to temperatures below the ignition temperature of the EHTP tobacco material (known to exceed about 400°C), the tobacco material undergoes processes such as drying and evaporation, and close to the Heater also thermochemical decomposition (torrefaction and low-temperature pyrolysis), but no combustion (neither incomplete nor complete).
+- o As the EHTP is heated to temperatures below the ignition temperature of the EHTP tobacco material, the tobacco material undergoes processes such as drying and vaporization, and close to the Heater also thermal decomposition (torrefaction and low-temperature pyrolysis), but no combustion (neither incomplete nor complete).

-- o The comparison of the chemical composition of the EHTS aerosol generated in oxidative (air) and non-oxidative (nitrogen) environments indicated that oxygen (necessary for combustion to happen) does not play a major role in the thermochemical degradation of the EHTP tobacco or the aerosol formation.
+- o The comparison of the chemical composition of the EHTS aerosol generated in oxidative (air) and non-oxidative (nitrogen) environments indicated that oxygen (necessary for combustion to happen) does not play a major role in the thermal decomposition of the EHTP tobacco or the aerosol formation.

-- o The presence of low levels of gaseous compounds in the EHTS aerosol, such as carbon monoxide, carbon dioxide, nitrogen oxides, etc. (usually associated with combustion), is not evidence that combustion has occurred, as low amounts of these compounds are generated during thermochemical degradation (torrefaction or mild pyrolysis) of tobacco components during heating, independent of the oxygen availability.
+- o The presence of low levels of gaseous compounds in the EHTS aerosol, such as carbon monoxide, carbon dioxide, nitrogen oxides, etc. (usually associated with combustion), is not evidence that combustion has occurred, as low amounts of these compounds are generated during low-temperature thermal decomposition of tobacco components during heating, independent of the oxygen availability.

 - o Smoke is an aerosol containing liquid and solid particles (particulate matter).

 - o While smoke is an aerosol, not all aerosols are smoke.
-The EHTS aerosol liquid particulate matter (droplets) are not formed from condensation of byproducts of combustion or pyrolysis.
-They are instead generated when glycerol (added to the tobacco material during processing as an aerosol former) is vaporized and reaches supersaturation and condenses on cooling, forming nuclei, onto which more glycerol, water, nicotine, and other constituents can condense to form droplets.
+The EHTS aerosol liquid particulate matter (droplets) is not formed from condensation of byproducts of combustion or pyrolysis.
+The droplets are instead generated when glycerol (added to the tobacco material during processing as an aerosol former) is vaporized and reaches supersaturation and condenses on cooling, forming nuclei, onto which more glycerol, water, nicotine, and other constituents can condense to form liquid aerosol droplets.

-- o Non-smoke aerosols formed from the condensation of water vapor, vaporized e-liquids, or vaporized glycerol from the EHTP tobacco material are very different in terms of origin and chemical and physical composition compared with smoke aerosols formed from the combustion and associated high-temperature pyrolysis products generated from the burning of tobacco.
+- o Aerosols formed from the condensation of water vapor, vaporized e-liquids, or vaporized glycerol from the EHTP tobacco material are not smoke and are very different in terms of origin and chemical and physical composition compared with smoke aerosols formed from the combustion and associated high-temperature pyrolysis products generated from the burning of tobacco.